Guest Blog: Live Closed Captioning for Church Online

 The following blog was written by one of our clients, Simon Roberts, from Rock Church San Diego.

-Since the Rock Church San Diego launched Closed Captioning at the 10am livestream recently, I've had several inquiries into how we went about adding this essential feature.
+Since the Rock Church San Diego launched Closed Captioning at the 10 am live stream recently, I've had several inquiries into how we went about adding this essential feature.

-I figured the best way to answer this is simply write about it.
+I figured the best way to answer this is simply to write about it.
 So, in what is hopefully the first of many posts regarding church technology projects, let's begin.

-According to the U.S Department of Health and Human Services: Approximately 17 percent (36 million) of American adults report some degree of hearing loss.
+According to the U.S. Department of Health and Human Services: Approximately 17 percent (36 million) of American adults report some degree of hearing loss.
 Source: Deaf Statistics for USA

 That's a number that can't be ignored.
 If we're preaching the Gospel through new mediums including online live streaming, we must reach these people.
 Granted, those statistics represent the entire spectrum of hearing loss from mild to severe.
-Nevertheless, we see Closed Captioning and subtitles everywhere these days: YouTube (while there automatic captioning leaves a lot to be desired) supports captioning, TED Talks, Hulu, Netflix, and news outlets to name a few.
+Nevertheless, we see Closed Captioning and subtitles everywhere these days: YouTube (while their automatic captioning leaves a lot to be desired) supports captioning, TED Talks, Hulu, Netflix, and news outlets to name a few.

 Briefly, there is a difference between Closed Captions and Subtitles.
 Closed Captions are embedded text data in the video signal source, Subtitles on the other hand are a separate entity, usually layered on top of the video signal.